opencog/opencog/opencog/eva/notes/README.md

  * Answer questions
  * Recognize people
  * Greet people
- * Inquire about thier well-being
+ * Inquire about their well-being

 See Psi Theory http://en.wikipedia.org/wiki/Psi-Theory See also Amen's implementation.

 GUI Requirements
 ----------------
-A GUI is needed to edit the beavior tree.
-Some notes about the requiremets immediately below.
+A GUI is needed to edit the behavior tree.
+Some notes about the requirements immediately below.

 Goal: Create a Web UI that will allow theatrical performance artists to script theatrical performances for the Eva head.
-An example of a simple theatrical performance might be ''When a someone enters the room, briefly glance thier way, give a faint smile, then resume with the previous activity.''
+An example of a simple theatrical performance might be ''When a someone enters the room, briefly glance their way, give a faint smile, then resume with the previous activity.''

 The output of the script should be sequences of ROS messages that control the Eva head (turn, look, smile), as well as the timing, pitch and modulation of speech.

-Creating the above might be a relatively straight-forward prorammming task, were it not for one additional requirement: the scripts should be executable within the OpenCog AtomSpace framework.
+Creating the above might be a relatively straight-forward programming task, were it not for one additional requirement: the scripts should be executable within the OpenCog AtomSpace framework.
 This is because we want, as a long-range goal, for OpenCog to be able to control the robot